edwinsupremacy/python-p3-running-python-code/README.md

 ## Displaying Data with "print()"

-Now that we have a place to write some code, let's explore a few of Python's built-in options for displaying data in different ways.
+Now t a place that we haveo write some code, let's explore a few of Python's built-in options for displaying data in different ways.

 ### Standard print() Statements